shakahl/LibreAutomate-C-Sharp/_/Templates/files/Examples/@Triggers and toolbars/Readme.txt

 Also you can define menus.
 They are like toolbars, but displayed temporarily and therefore can be in any script.
 To create menus and menu items, use snippets that start with "menu".

-If after editing or deleting files something does not work and you don't know how to fix it, you can create new project again: menu File -> New -> Examples -> @Triggers and toolbars.
+If after editing or deleting files something does not work and you don't know how to fix it:
+1. Click a T&T menu item Edit... .
+It adds missing files.
+2. Or create new project again: menu File -> New -> Examples -> @Triggers and toolbars.
 Then either fix your old project or move triggers etc from it to the new project.
-Then delete the unused project folder.
-Finally restore folder name if changed.
+Then delete the unused project folder and restore folder name if changed.